Hacklone/private-bower/README.md

 > http://localhost:5678/

 ##Project
-Within your project, you can create a .bowerrc file containing:
+Within your project, you will need to create a .bowerrc file containing the URL of your private bower server:
 ```json
 {
   "registry": "http://yourPrivateBowerRepo:5678",